aphillipps/EVPN-TOI/README.md

 - Services: to exend a VLAN over the EVPN Fabric
 - RTC: to configure Route-Target Constraint
 - PVLAN: to configure PVLAN over an EVPN VXLAN Fabric
+- L2 EVPN GW: to configure EVPN GWs and extend VLANs in a EVPN multi-domain
+- L3 EVPN GW: to configure EVPN GWs and extend a VRF in a EVPN multi-domain
+- EVPN Filtering: to filter and optimize EVPN routes

 Note that the labs need to be completed in the order described above.